Watch-Africa Cymru is...

 WATCH-AFRICA CYMRU 2020

-This is our action packed 8th edition of WAC; Wales' African film festival whereby we go online to share African cinema across Wales, and the world!
+This is part 2 of our action packed 8th edition of WAC; Wales' African film festival whereby we go online to share African cinema across Wales, and the UK!

 WATCH-AFRICA CYMRU FILM CLUB